All Episodes

 Are you going to compensate all of them?

-In that zone, we had residents that said over and over they did not feel safe.
+In that zone, we had residents that said over and over they did not feel safe and sometimes had hard times getting into their own home and their own business.

-You know, and for her to say, well, officers enforcing today's order order are wearing a higher level of protective gear, the police said.
+You know, and for her to say, well, officers enforcing today's order are wearing a higher level of protective gear, the police said.

 They're utilizing their equipment because individuals associated with the CHOP are known to be armed and dangerous and may be associated with shootings, homicides, robberies, assaults, and other violent crimes.

-E.D.'s not been telling you that, but I have been.
+Media's not been telling you that, but I have been.

 I don't know.